SELinuxProject/selinux-notebook/src/class_permission_statements.md

 ## *class* (2)

-Inherit and / or associate permissions to a perviously declared *class* identifier.
+Inherit and / or associate permissions to a previously declared *class* identifier.

 **The statement definition is:**